xmatters/xm-labs-change-management/README.md

 If the above conditions are true the system will identify the selected approval groups for the respective status and send a notification requesting approval.

-Recipients of the approval notification can 'Approve' or 'Decline' the request.
+Recipients of the approval notification can **Approve** or **Decline** the request.
 Each response option allows for comments to be added after the response has been sent.

 If the response is positive, i.e. approved, the system checks to see if there are any subsequent approval stages defined and forwards a new notification to that set of defined approver group(s).